skipydg/Moonfin-DV-AndroidTV-FireTV/README.md

 ### 🧭 Dynamic Navigation Toolbar
 - Quick access home button (house icon) and search (magnifying glass)
 - Shuffle button for instant random movie/TV show discovery
-- Dynamic library buttons automatically populate based on your Jellyfin libraries
+- Dynamic library buttons automatically populate based on your Jellyfin libraries and scroll if there is more than 5
 - One-click navigation to any library or collection directly from the toolbar
 - Cleaner icon-based design for frequently used actions